 …and while they’re somewhat higher, they’re still pretty low.
 What, pray tell, are VIDA numbers?
 The VIDA Count is an annual tally of the number of female reviewers, female authored pieces, and reviews of female authored books published by a core list of influential literary publications.
 These publications include titles such as The Paris Review and The New York Review of Books.
-Essentially, it’s a way to gauge how many women are represented in a..
+Essentially, it’s a way to gauge how many women are..
 Read More

 The Women & Gender Studies Section will hold its sixth annual Research Poster Session during our General Membership Meeting at the ALA Annual Conference in Chicago on Saturday, June 29, 2013, from 4:30-5:30 p.m.
 The forum seeks to provide an opportunity to present newly completed research or work in progress.
 Both beginning and established researchers are welcome to apply.
-Participants may receive collaborative feedback and recommendations for future publishing and/or new initiatives.
-The..
+Participants may receive collaborative feedback and recommendations for future publishing and/or..
 Read More

 The WGSS Research Committee is happy to announce that the newly revised Research Agenda for Women and Gender Studies Librarianship is now available on the website at: http://libr.org/wgss/committees/research/resagenda.html.
 This version of the research agenda includes literature reviews of what has been published in each area since the original research agenda was created and is therefore especially useful to a new researcher.
 Please check it out and be inspired!
-Also, the committee is looking..
+Also, the..
 Read More

 An Author among us!
 Congratulations Lauren Pressley.
 Lauren wrote a book, “So You Want To Be A Librarian” http://laurenpressley.com/library/?p=922 BTW, she will be signing copies at ALA booth 1637, Exhibits Hall, McCormick Place Convention Center, Chicago at 10am, Sunday, July 12, 2009.